jbakse/html_css_workshop/content/index.md

 - In the CSS, a selector starting with `.` is used to apply a ruleset to elements marked with the `important` class.
 - Use classes to describe the semantics of items in your document, not how you plan to style them.

-#### Specificity
+#### Specificity + The Cascade

 It is common that two rulesets will apply to the same element.
 In the example above, both the `h1` ruleset and the the `.important` ruleset apply to the "Bears" header.
 Since both rulesets set the `color` property, css must choose which property value to use.
-CSS gives priority to the more [specific](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Cascade_and_inheritance) selector's rule.
+The set of rules that determines which rule to apply is called the *cascade*.
+Crucially, CSS gives priority to the more [specific](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Cascade_and_inheritance) selector's rule.
 CSS considers class selectors to be more specific than element selectors, so the `important` header ends up pink.

 Understanding how CSS assigns priority is important as your projects grow more complex.
 Take a look at some of the linked resources for more detailed information.